 For the sequel, see The Tempering of Men.
 My other reviews of work by Sarah Monette: Corambis, The Bone Key, a joint review of Guild of Xenolinguists and The Bone Key and Somewhere Beneath Those Waves.

 For three novelettes in the New Amsterdam series by Elizabeth Bear, see Seven for a Secret, The White City and ad eternam.
-The first two books in a new trilogy are Range of Ghosts and Shattered Pillars with Book of Iron an associated novella.
+The books in a new trilogy are Range of Ghosts, Shattered Pillars and Steles of the Sky with Book of Iron an associated novella.
 There’s an excellent collection Shoggoths in Bloom.